Disentangling Popularity and Quality: An Edge Classification Approach for Fair Recommendation: Our proposed method

 The reason for using this method instead of the well-known BPR method is investigated in recent research~\cite{nipsunbiased, damak2021debiased, apda}.
 BPR, a widely used pairwise objective function for recommendation, has been shown to be vulnerable to popularity or exposure bias in multiple studies.
 It assumes that any positive interaction should be ranked higher than all other unobserved potential interactions.
 Satio~\cite{nipsunbiased} demonstrates that the estimator optimized in the BPR algorithm is biased against the ideal pairwise loss.
 Zhou et al.~\cite{apda} investigate how the gradient magnitude of the BPR algorithm causes the interest scores of users and items to be positively correlated with the degree of the aggregated nodes in the $k$-hop neighborhood.
 To tackle this problem, we introduce a new edge classification setting for the recommender system, as defined in Definition~\ref{thm:edgeclassificationdefiniton}, and use cross-entropy as the objective function, instead of BPR.
 The binary cross-entropy can be defined as follows:

 Here, $y_{ui}$ can be considered a label: it will be $1$ if user $u$ has item $i$ in his profile and $0$ otherwise. $\tilde{y}_{ui}$ is the model-predicted score (interest score) and is in the range of $\left[0,1\right]$.
 This loss function is also known as the negative log-likelihood loss.
 Not suppressing items that could potentially attract the user's attention increases the likelihood of those items being noticed, which can improve user satisfaction.
 Based on the degree distribution of items, most of the items in the negative category are less popular.
 Therefore, the limitations imposed by the BPR method cause the user to miss many items they might like, simply due to a lack of past interactions.
 To address this, we use an edge classification approach to improve the user experience by increasing the diversity and relevance of recommendations, giving less popular but relevant items a chance to be discovered.
 In other words, we do not filter items solely based on the lack of past visits, aiming to build user trust in the process.

+While the proposed quality filtering step relies on explicit ratings (e.g., to compute $\bar{r}_i$ and $b_i$), the core components of our framework, edge classification and cost-sensitive learning, are not restricted to explicit-feedback settings.
+For purely implicit data (e.g., clicks, views, or purchases), the baseline estimator can be replaced with an implicit preference proxy, such as interaction frequency, dwell-time signals, or confidence-weighted scores derived from user engagement.
+In this case, the notion of a "positive score" (e.g., two-thirds of users providing positive feedback) can be reinterpreted using thresholds on implicit signals, such as the proportion of users exceeding a minimum engagement level.
+Therefore, while the current formulation assumes explicit ratings, the overall framework remains applicable, provided that an appropriate quality proxy is defined for the available feedback signals.
+We further discuss this limitation and possible adaptations in Section~\ref{sec:limitations}.